 You NEED to check the weather per month if you’re planning a trip to Costa Rica… unless you want to risk being stuck inside for your entire stay because of endless rainfall.
-I can already tell you that September & October are the best months for a visit to the Caribbean side, while the dry season lasts from December until May on the Pacific side.
-Keep in mind, though, that the dry season is REALLY dry (hardly any clouds & maybe one day of rain) and windy (lots of dust), so you must be able to stand the heat!
+September and October are the best months for a visit to the Caribbean side, while the dry season lasts from December until May on the Pacific side.
+Keep in mind, though, that the dry season can be REALLY dry in some areas (hardly any clouds and maybe one day of rain), so you must be able to stand the heat!

 Another thing you should know when visiting Costa Rica is that weather apps are completely useless.
 I quickly gave up on them once I realised they were never right (there are NO daily thunderstorms from morning to evening).
 The weather is just too unpredictable!